-6.1 What is the tax treatment of the principal forms of Alternative Investment Funds identified in question 2.1?
+6.1 What is the tax treatment of the principal forms of Alternative Investment Funds and local asset holding companies identified in question 2.1?

 AIFs are subject to corporate income tax (CIT) at the general rate (currently set at 21%) but are exempt from municipal and state surcharges.
 Taxable income corresponds to the net profit assessed in accordance with an AIF's accounting standards.